 - Quick Attach Plate and Blade Holder

-If you’re in the tree industry, construction, or manage farmland, our traditional brush cutter and mower is ideal for you.
+If you’re in the tree industry, construction, or manage farmland, our traditional brush cutter and side mower is ideal for you.
 It’s capable of destroying so much brush in such a short amount of time that you’ll never have to worry about the integrity or longevity of your attachment.
 Plus, our traditional brush cutter sits at the moderate end of most budgets.
 Its starting price begins at $3,410, depending on whether you’d like a 60” or the 72” size.
 Price varies depending on the size, so keep that in mind when you place your order.

 The Gladiator is a skid steer attachment that may be utilized for on-site preparation and cleanup following a disaster.
 The Gladiator hydraulic brush cutter is an industrial-grade cutter with the ability to cut, mulch, and eradicate almost any brush or wood it comes into touch with.
 A vine cutter above the blade carrier protects the driveshaft from overhanging vegetation and possible electrical cables.